pthu/sahd/docs/words/2urim_wthummim.md

 <span dir="rtl">תֻּמִּים</span>, ‘Thummim’, is uncertain.
 The traditional derivation from √אור, ‘to be(come) light’, and from √תמם, ‘to be(come) complete’, respectively, is one of the options.
 Although the Hebrew Bible includes several references to the Urim and Thummim, their physical nature—including their number, shape and colours—also remains unknown.
-The manner in which they were operated can neither be retrieved with any precision.
+Nor can the manner in which they were employed be retrieved with any precision.

 <b>A.2</b> The Urim and Thummim must have been two or more small objects that played a crucial role in a legitimate oracular procedure that
 aimed at determining the will of God.
 The objects were entrusted to the high priest, who carried them in a